 The remaining difficulty is how our federal and provincial laws in Canada will work together.
 If Bill C-11 plows forward as is, the federal law would apply if personal information crosses provincial boundaries.
 This would be the case for many Ontario businesses using de-identified data.
 If the federal law thus takes precedence and the conflicting definitions of de-identified/anonymized data persist, Ontario’s objective to promote innovation for the public good would be frustrated.
 As our privacy laws evolve, the concept of ‘substantial similarity’ is also swimming in muddied waters.
 The same is true when we consider who is investigating and imposing penalties when the proposed Ontario and federal privacy legal frameworks will apply.
 Will the OPCC defer to the Ontario IPC or double up on efforts?
 Considering effective use of taxpayer dollars and the need to offer clarity on compliance obligations to businesses, these issues must be addressed head on.

-Feedback on the consultation is due August 3rd and I strongly encourage businesses and associations participate.
-There may be some scepticism as to whether Ontario will be able to actually succeed in introducing a provincial privacy law before the government is dissolved, given the election planned for next year.
-However, with strong motivation to push forward as a privacy leader with a made-in-Ontario approach, and knowing a privacy bill will fill existing gaps in coverage (such as for Ontario employers and charities), Ontario may just pull through and get privacy legislation off the ground.
+Feedback on the consultation ended August 3rd and many businesses and associations participated.
+There may be some skepticism as to whether Ontario will be able to actually succeed in introducing a provincial privacy law before the government is dissolved, given the election planned for next year.
+However, with strong motivation to push forward as a privacy leader with a made-in-Ontario approach, and knowing a privacy bill will fill existing gaps in coverage (such as for Ontario employers and charities), Ontario may just pull through and get privacy legislation off the ground sooner than expected.

 For more information about the whitepaper or to better understand the privacy legal framework that applies to your organization, contact PRIVATECH.